Jewish Museum of Rome: Fascism and the German Occupation

 In 1938, Mussolini and King Victor Emmanuel III, under the influence of Adolf Hitler, signed laws known as the “Defence of the Race”, which removed all civil rights from Jews in Italy and forced them to leave government posts.
 A number of newspapers and magazines of the time are exhibited.
 Subsequently, the Jews experienced further persecution, with shops being raided and some people having to undergo forced labour.
 Following the overthrow of Mussolini and the Italian armistice with the Allies in September 1943, the Germans occupied Rome.
 The Jewish community was told that it would be left alone if it handed over 50 kg of gold.
 Examples of receipts given to those who contributed, including non-Jews, are on display, together with files held on Jews in the SS Headquarters.
 The “agreement” was not honoured, however, and on 16 October 1943 the Germans rounded up and deported around 2000 people to concentration camps, few of whom returned.
 The museum records this, as well as the Ardeatine Massacre when Jews and others were murdered in retaliation for a resistance attack on German troops.

 Daily life in the ghetto

 Exhibits in this section include coverage of the Jewish home, the kitchen, weddings and celebration of religious holidays.

 The five synagogues

-Many of the exhibits come from the building housing five synagogues (Cinque Scole), that was torn down in 1908.
+Many of the exhibits come from the building housing five synagogues (Cinque Scole: Scola del Tempio, Scola Nova, Scola Siciliana, Scola Castigliana, and Scola Catalana), that was torn down in 1908.
 These include curtains, inlays, marble slabs and chandeliers.
 Other items were preserved in the Spanish Synagogue.
 Photos of the former synagogues are also displayed.